umakirk/ultrasound-3d-reconstruction/README.md

 ## UROP_Summer_2025

-This repository provides Python code for 3D organ reconstruction from 2D ultrasound scans (DICOM format).
-The work integrates artifact detection, segmentation, pass-based filtering, and voxel-to-mesh reconstruction.
+This repository provides Python code for 3D organ reconstruction from 2D ultrasound scans (DICOM format), integrating artifact detection, segmentation, pass-based filtering, and voxel-to-mesh reconstruction.

 The scripts in Mini Project 1 (image handling basics), Mini Project 2 (thresholding segmentation), and Mini Project 3 (simple 3D reconstruction) were practice exercises for foundational methods.
 They are included for completeness but are not central to the main pipeline.

-The remaining folders contain more advanced and directly useful scripts:
+The remaining folders contain the more advanced and directly useful scripts:

 **Artifact Detection:**
 - unified_check.py: Runs detection for noncontact, blur, shadow, and posterior acoustic enhancement (parameters adjustable per scan).